microsoft/Mobius/csharp/Adapter/documentation/Mobius_API_Documentation.md

 ####Methods

 <table><tr><th>Name</th><th>Description</th></tr><tr><td><font color="blue">CreateUnionStream</font></td><td>Create a unioned EventHubs stream that receives data from Microsoft Azure Eventhubs The unioned stream will receive message from all partitions of the EventHubs</td></tr></table>

 ---

+###<font color="#68228B">Microsoft.Spark.CSharp.Streaming.KafkaUtils</font>
+####Summary

+            Utils for Kafka input stream.

+####Methods

+<table><tr><th>Name</th><th>Description</th></tr><tr><td><font color="blue">CreateStream</font></td><td>Create an input stream that pulls messages from a Kafka Broker.</td></tr><tr><td><font color="blue">CreateStream</font></td><td>Create an input stream that pulls messages from a Kafka Broker.</td></tr><tr><td><font color="blue">CreateDirectStream</font></td><td>Create an input stream that directly pulls messages from a Kafka Broker and specific offset.
+This is not a receiver based Kafka input stream, it directly pulls the message from Kafka in each batch duration and processed without storing.
+This does not use Zookeeper to store offsets.
+The consumed offsets are tracked by the stream itself.
+For interoperability with Kafka monitoring tools that depend on Zookeeper, you have to update Kafka/Zookeeper yourself from the streaming application.
+You can access the offsets used in each batch from the generated RDDs (see [[org.apache.spark.streaming.kafka.HasOffsetRanges]]).
+To recover from driver failures, you have to enable checkpointing in the StreamingContext.
+The information on consumed offset can be recovered from the checkpoint.
+See the programming guide for details (constraints, etc.).</td></tr><tr><td><font color="blue">CreateDirectStreamWithRepartition</font></td><td>Create an input stream that directly pulls messages from a Kafka Broker and specific offset.
+This is not a receiver based Kafka input stream, it directly pulls the message from Kafka in each batch duration and processed without storing.
+This does not use Zookeeper to store offsets.
+The consumed offsets are tracked by the stream itself.
+For interoperability with Kafka monitoring tools that depend on Zookeeper, you have to update Kafka/Zookeeper yourself from the streaming application.
+You can access the offsets used in each batch from the generated RDDs (see [[org.apache.spark.streaming.kafka.HasOffsetRanges]]).
+To recover from driver failures, you have to enable checkpointing in the StreamingContext.
+The information on consumed offset can be recovered from the checkpoint.
+See the programming guide for details (constraints, etc.).</td></tr></table>

+---